itsamrit/Python/README.md

 EVEN IF LIST OF LIST OF INT use set
 When you are delling with string like graph of words, u cant implement some crazy algo , for marking visited dont use vis[i] use set to store words and check dont thing about tc.

+Only 2 things like list of int a and for matrix u can a same size list and matrix for marking vis .
+OTHER than that use set even if list of list of int like circle point [[0,1], [4,4]) use set.
+Dont think about tc its same only.

+IN above case list because commonly used.

  For string/words problems use set for marking visited and dict for any computation like parent[word[i]] =  word[c](in word ladder 2)  u cant use list in string